UWave/CallScreening/README.md

   run `composer install` within the directory.
 You'll need to have [Composer](https://getcomposer.org/).
   Next log into FusionPBX, go int Advanced->Upgrade, check "menu" and click "Execute".
 You may need to log out and log back in for it to show up in the menu.

+# Slack
+We use Slack as a crappy interface for now.
+If you wish to configure Slack webhooks for call origination, setup a webhook pointing at `slack.php`.
+Copy `settings.example.json` and update as needed.
+You will likely need to change most, if not all, of the example values.